winksaville/nucelo-f446re-channels-3u-1d/README.md

-# nucleo-f446re-channeld-3u-1d
+# nucleo-f446re-channels-3u-1d

 This is basically [all-the-channels](https://probe.rs/docs/tools/cargo-embed/#all-the-channels!) from probe-rs docs.
-I've tweaked it slightly adding delay, although ATM I was expecting to see the logs written to "Up two" tab, but it's blank?
+I've tweaked it slightly adding delay.
+Note initially the fn keys couldn't switch between the tabs.
+That was resolved by changing the Terminator preferences so F1 and F11 were defined as Ctrl-F1 and Ctrl-F11 now they don't interfere with `cargo-embed` use of fn keys.
+A longer term solution is to be able to define the key bindings in the `cargo-embed` config file.

 # Pre-requisites

-TODO: Add pre-requisites
+See `probe-rs`
+[install instructions](https://probe.rs/docs/getting-started/installation/) for your platform.
+For my Arch Linux platform it required only `libftdi` other packages were already installed, so YMMV :)

 # Build and run using cargo-embed

-Run `cargo embed with_rtt` to build and flash the program to the target and the result should be the initial blank screen with 3 tabs:
+Run `cargo embed with_rtt` or `cargo embed` to build and flash the program to the target and the result should be the initial blank screen with 3 tabs:

 ![cargo-embed with_rtt initial screen](Up-zero-initial-screen.png)